Ranking Metrics: Extending Acceptability and Performance Indexes: Ranking metrics: basic definitions and related properties

 \begin{remark} We suggest the term \textit{cash-concavity} to enhance interpretability in the financial context.
 From a mathematical standpoint, cash-concavity, or \textit{concavity at constants}, corresponds to the notion of \textit{concave-star-shapedness}.
 This property is the concave counterpart to the star-shapedness (or convex-star-shapedness) defined by \cite{Han2024}, which generalizes the approach in \cite{Castagnoli2022}, where star-shapedness is defined as convexity at $0$ with $r (0) = 0$.
 This specific term, concave-star-shapedness, is largely absent from the existing literature related to acceptability indices.
 Historically, star-shapedness originated in geometry as a property of sets or polygons \citep{hansen2020starshaped}, a context in which a concave counterpart lacks a meaningful definition.
 However, such a distinction becomes essential when the property characterizes functionals; here, the direction of the inequality is no longer purely geometric, but a fundamental characterization of the agent's behavioral properties. \end{remark}

-\begin{remark} What we refer to $[0,1]$-super-linearity is related to the concept of positive-sub-homogeneity in the risk measures theory literature.
-Specifically, for $\lambda \geq 1$, the property can be rewritten as $r(\lambda X) \leq \lambda r(X)$, for all $X \in \mathcal{X}$, (see \cite{frittelli2002putting}. \end{remark}
+\begin{remark} What we refer to as $[0,1]$-super-linearity is related to the concept of positive-subhomogeneity in the risk measures theory literature.
+Specifically, for $\lambda \geq 1$, the property can be rewritten as $r(\lambda X) \leq \lambda r(X)$, for all $X \in L^\infty$ (see \citealt{frittelli2002putting}). \end{remark}

 \begin{remark} Cash-concavity is a weaker requirement than the standard concavity, as the latter directly implies cash-concavity.
 Naturally, cash-concavity itself implies cash-quasiconcavity. \end{remark}